QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md

 #### Abstract classes

 An abstract class is a normal class aside from the fact that we are allowed to have `<<abstract>>` methods.
-It means that such class won't write the code for the method and declaring that its subclass will.
+It means that such a class won't write the code for the method and declare that its subclass will.

 <div class="text-center">

 ![abstract](_uml/abstract.svg)
 </div>

-💡 Classes generalizing an abstract class are abstract too unless they implement the abstract methods.
+💡 Classes generalizing an abstract class are abstract too unless they implement abstract methods.

 💡 Use italic and/or `<<abstract>>` to mark abstract methods/classes.

 🛣️ It's quite used for generic code.
-We would create a method: `eat(food: Food)` with `Food` an abstract class.
+We would create a method: `eat(food: Food)` with `Food` being an abstract class.
 Any instance of a class implementing food can be used with `eat`.
 </div><div>

 #### Interfaces